dorukolcmener/FOPatikaWebDB-Assignments/weeks/W2/loops.md

                 Console.WriteLine(i);
         }

-        // Write a program that prints sum of all odd and even numbers between 1 and 1000, separated by a comma. int sumOdd = 0;
+        // Prints sum of all odd and even numbers between 1 and 1000. int sumOdd = 0;
         int sumEven = 0;
         for (int i = 0; i < 1000; i++)